jerela/OpenSimLive/README.md

 For example, if we use sensors 1, 2 and 3, but the method starts reading the byte stream from the third quaternion, the detected sensor indices before correction are 1, 15 and 16.
 After each incrementation step, we compare the results to the indices given in the config file.
 Therefore after the first incrementation we have 2, 16 and 1, which doesn't match the actual sensor indices even after sorting.
 After the second incrementation we have 3, 1 and 2 which after sorting is 1, 2 and 3.
 This matches the sensor indices in the config file, and we now know that the first detected quaternion actually belonged to the third sensor.

 Now imagine that we use sensors 1, 2, 3, 4, 9, 10, 11 and 12.
 If the method starts reading the byte stream from the quaternion of sensor 9, it is detected as sensor 1 and without any offset incrementation we detect sensors 1, 2, 3, 4, 9, 10, 11 and 12, even though the actual indices of the sensors are 9, 10, 11, 12, 1, 2, 3 and 4.
 The method will return quaternions assigned to the wrong sensor indices.
 Therefore when selecting your sensors, you should avoid index sequences that contain this kind of symmetry.

+## SimulatedDataReader

+This is a very simple class that creates quaternions from a random distribution and lets the program use those quaternions as IMU orientations.
+It can be used in **OSL_common** if you do not wish to use actual IMUs.

 ### IMUHandler